Family Records Centre: Census returns for England and Wales

 The 1841 to 1901 census returns for England and Wales could be consulted at the FRC and were accessed mainly online by searching for individuals by name.
 The 1841 to 1891 census returns were also available on microfilm, while the 1901 census was also available on microfiche.
 A selection of street indexes and other search aids were also available.

 Before the FRC opened, the census microfilms were at the Public Record Office (now part of the National Archives) in Chancery Lane for some years, after having been moved from the Land Registry building, Portugal Street, London, where they had been since the mid-1970s.

 Other microfilm resources

 Other microfilm resources available included wills and administrations from the Prerogative Court of Canterbury up to 1858, which could also be searched online, death duty registers, from 1796 to 1858, and many nonconformist registers (mainly pre-1837).

 Demise

 On 21 June 2006, it was announced that the National Archives' staff and residual services at the FRC would be relocating to the National Archives at Kew by the end of 2008.
 Official press releases were vague about plans for the births, marriages and deaths indexes housed on the ground floor.
 During October 2007 the index volumes in question were progressively removed from public access to a closed archive in Christchurch, Dorset.

 The closure date was later brought forward to early 2008.
 The ground floor (GRO section) of the FRC closed on 27 October 2007 and the rest of the FRC closed on 15 March 2008.
+As of 2010 Taylor House was being refurbished by property developers Derwent London; the lower ground floor had been pre-let to nearby City University for twenty years at £1.2m per year.
+The second floor now has twenty courtrooms where Immigration and Asylum Tribunal cases are heard.